ccampbell/aftershave/README.md

 This will compile all the templates in the specified locations to `/path/to/templates.js`.
 That module will expose an aftershave module to node.js or the browser to use to render your templates.

-You can use it from node.js also
+You can do the same thing from node.js also

 ```javascript
 var aftershave = require('aftershave');